Harmonix Finance

 Yield-Bearing Stablecoins

 Dollar-denominated, yield-accruing.
-Capital is deployed exclusively into market-neutral strategies — delta-neutral positions that minimize directional exposure.
+Capital is deployed into delta-neutral strategies that net out directional exposure.
 The vault targets stability of the underlying denomination; the share price grows over time as yield accrues into the exchange rate.

 Accrue ecosystem incentives.
-Beyond base yield, ha-stablecoin positions accrue Harmonix Points and partner protocol points automatically, compounding total returns across the Hyperliquid ecosystem.
+Beyond base yield, haUSDC positions accrue Harmonix Points and partner points across the five HIP-3 markets automatically.

 haUSDC

-haUSDC is an ERC-4626 yield-bearing receipt token for USDC depositors.
-Deposit USDC, receive haUSDC shares.
-As the vault generates yield, each haUSDC becomes redeemable for more USDC over time — yield compounds into the exchange rate, not distributed as separate payments.
+haUSDC is a yield-bearing receipt token for stablecoin depositors.
+Deposit USDC or USDe, receive haUSDC shares.
+As the vault generates yield, each haUSDC becomes redeemable for more of the underlying over time — yield compounds into the exchange rate, not distributed as separate payments.

 Vault Allocation

-Supply Spot — lending and liquidity provision across HyperEVM protocols (Felix, Hyperswap, HyperLend) for additional variable yield.
+Supply Spot.
+Lending and liquidity provision across HyperEVM (Felix, HyperSwap, HyperLend) layer additional yield.
+Allocations rotate dynamically as funding regimes change.

 Where Yield Comes From